Young Cancer Survivor Inspires Others

 “Children’s is a really special place to me not just because of the amount of time I spent there, but because of the people who impacted me,” said Hunter, now 22.
 “And the nurses weren’t just nurses to me – they became really good friends.”

-Hunter completed treatment in late 2003 but remains bonded to Valley Children’s through his nonprofit foundation and Valley Children’s Childhood Cancer Survivorship Program.
+Hunter completed treatment in late 2003 but remains bonded to Valley Children’s through his nonprofit foundation and The Fresno Truck Center Childhood Cancer Survivorship Program.
 That program – one of the few in California – uses a team approach in providing education, screening, detailed treatment histories and more for survivors into young adulthood.

 More than 500 survivors have participated since the program formally launched in 2010.
 The need is great because most children survive cancer – about 80 percent live at least five years following their diagnosis.
 About two-thirds will experience long-term side effects.